Skip to Content

 HYATT REGENCY MAUI RESORT & SPA

-This is a really nice resort on Maui for families.
+This is a really nice resort in Maui for families.
 Gorgeous rooms and suites and several on-site restaurants.

 Kids ages 5-12 can participate in Camp Hyatt.
-And younger kids will love watching the penguin feedings and helping feed koi fish!
+And younger kids will love watching the penguins feeding and helping feed koi fish!

 They also have an on-site luau, which is convenient for families who want to bring kids straight to their rooms for bedtime.